Nucs/JsonSettings/README.md

 See https://github.com/Nucs/JsonSettings/wiki/<br>
 or for all features goto test project: https://github.com/Nucs/JsonSettings/tree/master/tests/nucs.JsonSettings.xTests

-JsonSettings is the base abstract class that inherits ISavable.
+JsonSettings is the base abstract class that inherits ISavable.<br>
 Here is a self explanatory quicky of to how and what:

 * **I want a hardcoded settings file**